Alfonso Pérez (boxer)

-Perez had the ability of fighting as a lightweight or losing weight and competing as a featherweight, and he holds a win by knockout in three rounds over then-undefeated, future WBA world featherweight champion and hall of fame member Eusebio Pedroza.
+Perez could fight as a lightweight or lose weight and compete as a featherweight, and he won by knockout in three rounds over the then-undefeated, future WBA world featherweight champion and hall of fame member Eusebio Pedroza.

 Perez was national champion in Colombia both as a featherweight and as a lightweight, and also the WBC's Caribbean area lightweight champion.

 1972 Olympic record

-Below is the record of Alfonso Perez, a Colombian lightweight boxer who competed at the 1972 Munich Olympics:
+Below is the record of Alfonso Pérez at the 1972 Munich Olympics: